 If you have uncontrolled diabetes, you can fall victim to gum disease, dry mouth, thrush and a burning mouth.
 An infection in your mouth can have an adverse affect on your blood sugar levels.

 Chemotherapy and radiation treatments can create dry mouth and inflamed tissue in your mouth.
 Some medications can cause dry mouth, gum overgrowth, bleeding problems and discolored teeth.

-When you visit your dentist, you should spend some time talking with him about your oral health, and your health in general.
+When you visit your dentist, you should spend some time talking with about your oral health, and your health in general.
 Your dentist should know what medications you are taking, and should be familiar with any medical conditions, illnesses or diseases that you have.
 You should also provide your dentist with the contact information for your physician.